Amirhosseinalamdar/DL_practical_problems/README.md

 * YOLO was about the YOLO model which is a CNN model of object detection.
 We implemented it from scratch.
 * The last notebook is about implementing and training ResNet18 and UNet(for colorization) on Cifar10.

+## HW3
+this hw is about transformers and will be added soon